Position/Title: Ph.D. Candidate

 In May 2018, I completed a M.Sc. by thesis with Dr. Angela Cánovas.
 My project looked at the genetic mechanisms associated with immune response to infection in the cow mammary gland in Holstein dairy cows.
 This project used a new OMICs technology, known as transcriptomics, which looks at the transcriptome of the animal and allows phenotypic variations between animals to be observed.
 We were interested in looking differently expressed genes between two conditions, a healthy condition and a mastitic condition.
 This identified ten potential functional candidate genes associated with the host’s immune response that could impact which cows are more genetically resistant to mastitis.
 I have now started my Ph.D and this is continuing off of my M.Sc project.
 The first step for my Ph.D is to identify structural variations, such as single nucleotide polymorphisms, that might impact the functionality of the gene products in the list of 10 functional candidate genes.
 Once it is determined if there are structural variations in the differentially expressed genes, breeding programs can be developed to breed better animals.
 This will ensure that producers are able to maintain their herd's health and decrease their costs of treatment for mastitis, while working alongside geneticists.

-In my free time, I love hiking with my dog and Fiancé and spending time with family.
+In my free time, I love hiking with husband and dogs.